Corporate bonds and how they work

 Supply is influenced by a company’s commercial targets, as well as the cost of borrowing through other avenues.
 If a company has a major project that needs finance to get off the ground, issuing corporate bonds could be a way to turbocharge the first stage of the process.
 So long as interest rates aren’t too high, companies should consider bonds as a credible means of funding big-ticket schemes.

 Corporate bonds are not immune from the impact of high inflation.
-Rampant inflation can force the value of corporate bonds to plummet.
+Higher inflation can put downward pressure on bond prices, particularly if interest rates rise.
 The reasoning behind this is two-fold.
 A bond's coupon rate is less appealing when inflation diminishes the return’s purchasing power.
 Let’s say that the yield on a corporate bond was 5%, but inflation was running at 7%.
 In real terms, you would be losing 2% on your investment.

 In addition, higher inflation usually results in higher interest rates to combat inflationary environments.
 This too can force bond prices and market demand down.